 C. Interpretation of urine cultures.
 Because quantitation of bacteriuria is so important clinically, methods for culture of urine must enable the number of colonyforming units of a potential pathogen per milliliter of urine to be assessed.
 The standard procedure involves use of calibrated bacteriologic loops that deliver a known volume of urine to the surface of agar plates.
 Proper plating techniques achieve isolated colonies that can be enumerated accurately.
 A satisfactory alternative for the diagnosis of uncomplicated urinary tract infections is the dipslide method, which is particularly well suited for quantitative urine cultures in smaller clinics.
 Rapid methods based on filtration and colorimetry, bioluminescence, growth kinetics, or biochemical reactions are being used more widely to screen urine specimens for the presence of bacteria.
-Their sensitivities are in the range of 10 to 10 cfu per milliliter.
+Their sensitivities are in the range of 104 to 105 cfu per milliliter.
 The simplest is the paper strip test for detection of leukocyte esterase and nitrite in first-morning urine specimens.
 These methods are not a substitute for standard cultures in symptomatic patients.

 1. Colony counts.
-A basic guide to the interpretation of quantitative cultures

-- of urine is shown in Table 7-2.
-Colony counts greater than 10 cfu per milliliter in properly collected and transported specimens usually indicate infection (Fig 7-2).
+A basic guide to the interpretation of quantitative cultures of urine is shown in Table 7-2.
+Colony counts greater than 105 cfu per milliliter in properly collected and transported specimens usually indicate infection (Fig. 7-2).
 Colony counts of 103 or fewer cfu per milliliter from untreated patients are uncommon with true urinary tract infections, except in symptomatic young women with pyuria and urethritis.
-Intermediate counts, especially with mixed flora, usually imply poor collection or delayed transport and sulture.
-Brish diuresis may reduce transiently an otherwise bigh colors bount. - diuresis may reduce transiently an otherwise high county count.
-2. Suprapublic needle aspiration.
-Any growth from urine-obtained by sumapublic needle aspiration may be important.
-Use and 0.01-mH quantitative loop for culturing aspirated urine permits detection of as framas 100 cfu per milliliter Two or more colonies (equal to or less/than 200 cfu/mP) of the same microous ganism ensures the purity of growth from such speciations and permits star dardized antimicrobial susceptibility testing.
-Similar conteria should be used for patients who are receiving antimicrobials at the time at outpute.
-Except able 7-2.
-Interpretation of Urine Cultures
+Intermediate counts, especially with mixed flora, usually imply poor collection or delayed transport and culture.
+Brish diuresis may reduce transiently an otherwise high count.

+diuresis may reduce transiently an otherwise high count count count count and the supervision of the supervi